 It is also imperative in the reparation of tissues, and for muscles.

-are broken down into glucose which is our main source of fuel, and is needed for many major organs to function properly.
+are broken down into glucose which is our main source of fuel, and is needed for many major organs to function properly, one of the most important being the BRAIN!

 is needed in the body for energy, insulation & protection of organs, and more.